CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

 <img src="https://github.com/CongducPham/PEPR_AgriFutur/blob/main/images/Screenshot-ESP32S3-realcapture.bmp.M235-Q20-P5-S1113.png" width="700">

-These data has been manually copied into the `ESP32S3-realcapture.bmp.M235-Q20-P5-S1113.dat` file.
+These data have been manually copied into the `ESP32S3-realcapture.bmp.M235-Q20-P5-S1113.dat` file.
 Of course when LoRa transmission of the packets will be integrated, the image `.dat` file will created automatically by the gateway.
 After reception of the image file, it is decoded with `decode_to_bmp`:

 	> ./decode_to_bmp ESP32S3-realcapture.bmp.M235-Q20-P5-S1113.dat 128x128-ESP32S3-test.bmp